Drake

 virtual

-Variant of CalcPoseInBodyFrame() that returns the fixed pose X_BF of this frame F in the body frame B associated with this frame.
+Variant of CalcPoseInBodyFrame() that returns the fixed pose X_LF of this frame F in the link frame L associated with this frame.

 Exceptions